 The situation between the final version of the Imperials and the Classic Imperials was particularly awkward, since the Imperials included Armond Morales' son, Jason.
 In 2008, the Imperials (Hudson/Smith/Morales/Owens) filed a lawsuit against Armond Morales insisting that he stop using the Imperials' name.
-The suit was dropped in 2009 when the elder Morales affirmed that he did transfer the group to the group consisting of the younger Morales, Owens, Smith, and Hudson.
-They in turn agreed that Armond Morales could continue billing his group as the Classic Imperials.
+The suit was dropped in 2009 when the elder Morales affirmed that he did transfer ownership to his son Jason Morales as well as Owens, Smith, and Hudson.
+The Imperials in turn agreed that Armond Morales could continue billing his group as the Classic Imperials.

 Perry Jones (tenor) and Scott Allen (lead) joined the Imperials replacing Jeremie Hudson and Shannon Smith in 2009.
 By early 2010, the group had stopped touring.
 Hudson and Smith returned to the gospel music scene in 2010 when they joined Three Bridges.
 Ian Owens also returned the following year, replacing bass singer Tim Duncan with Ernie Haase & Signature Sound.